Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

   * _Time Travel has been erased_ becomes _Time Travel is coming back_.
 Most Continuum Indirections are down, possibly including yours.
 You may have to find a new one before you can do anything with it.
   * _Mankind has been erased_ becomes _Another life-form rules_.
 Mankind is coming back, one piece of Space·Time at a time.
 The Time Bureaucracy may even still exist.
 However, it is now ruled by White Mice from the 15th Dimension.

 Once a Consequence is Bandaged, the Continuum may take a second Consequence of the same level without being Taken Out.
-Oh, joy.
+Oh, more joy.

 FIXME: How fast does the Continuum recover?